Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 + `transfusionConfusionMatrix` : Creates a 2x2 confusion matrix for a pair of cutoffs and direction
 + `calculateThresholdROC` : Calculates an ROC and P-R based on Transfusion "Test"
 + `runAllClinical` : Runs through all clinical accuracy tasks, for sensitivity analysis

+#### Temporal Analysis

+Lastly, we move onto tempral assessments in the `04_Temporal_Analysis.Rmd` file.
+This is specifically in response to reviewer requests to consider the temporal components of simultaneously-acquired lab values.
+We again create the paired dataset using a copy of the same function as prior.
+We then describe repeated measures on the same encounter, and analyze the change in BG vs CBC hemoglobin on an Error Grid in response to reviewer requests.

+Depending on the PROCs in the dataset, the output data files from this markdown include:

++ `<SITE>_pri_cbc_bg_temporal_<date>.rData` - CBC-BG analysis using primary cutoff
++ `<SITE>_pri_cbc_istat_temporal_<date>.rData` - CBC-ISTAT analysis using primary cutoff

+The functions in this markdown are:

++ `createPairedDataset`: Creates a dataset of paired simultaneous lab values (**duplicated**)
++ `describeRepeatedPairs` : Describes counts of repeated pairs and time differences between pairs
++ `calculateChangeComparison` : Generates Delta Error Grid and Percents by Zone
++ `runAllTemporal` : Runs through all temporal assessments, for sensitivity analysis